SystemsApproach/book/internetworking/switching.rst

 previously in :numref:`Table %s <tab-vctab>`.
 The main difference is that now the task of assigning an unused VCI value on the interface is performed by the switch for that port.
-In this example, the switch picks the value 5.
+In this example, the switch picks the value 11.
 The virtual circuit table now has the following
-information: “When packets arrive on port 2 with identifier 5, send them out on port 1.”
+information: “When packets arrive on port 2 with identifier 5, send them out on port 1 with identifier 11.”
 Another issue is that, somehow, host A will need to learn that it should put the VCI value of 5 in packets that it wants to send to B; we will see how that happens below.

 When switch 2 receives the setup message, it performs a similar process;
 in this example, it picks the value 11 as the incoming VCI value.